ElvinC/gyroflow/FAQ.md

 ## My export doesn't work with hardware acceleration?
 Make sure you have FFmpeg installed.
 If problem persist, export with debug info enabled, which should narrow down the problem.

+## I get a weird JSON decode error during processing
+You probably accidentally downloaded the whole HTML website instead of the json preset.
+I recommend downloading and placing the camera_presets folder from the downloads page, and place it together with the executable.

 ## Will this work with a GoPro Hero 5/7 on a drone
 Hero 7 should work fine with Gyroflow for handheld footage, but has fundamental (hardware?) issues with gyro noise and aliasing, so motion data is essentially lost when hardmounted on a drone due to the vibrations.
 You can use softmounting e.g: https://www.thingiverse.com/thing:3842261 or use an external gyro source.